chadequate/summit-stock-portfolio/README.md

 UI will be the weakest link for me.
 My last UI work was in my previous role, almost six years ago.
 That was in Angular, 1.3 I think?
 It was my first and only experience with more modern Javascript frameworks.
 We used TypeScript with that, which made it easier/more relateable for me.

 So with that, and a bit of Googling to find out what's currently popular in web UIs, I feel like AngularJS might be a good option.
-I'd go with that here.
+Let's do that.
 This part of the project will contain the most unknowns for me, but I'll do my best to lay out a good starting approach.

 I found a number of walkthroughs online for using AngularJS with a Java Spring MVC application.
 I'd create Angular Views in the project, which would directly call the RESTful webservice developed in the previous phase.

 There are more bullet points in this phase, so I'll just respond to those.

  - ### How business-logic is enforced and how the UI handles errors (this was built in Phase 1) I'd try to keep as much business logic and error handling as possible in the models, hopefully providing REST responses in a way that's easy/standard for Angular to deal with.
+Obviously some validations can be performed client-side, or mitigated/enforced through controls like a datetime picker.
 I vaguely recall some patterns around this in my previous Angular work, I assume there are some standards/best pratices for how to handle and display errors in the various controls.
 How to automatically display a red info icon next to a text box, for example.
-There are many unknowns her

  - ### How the application could accommodate a different UI on top of the same work built in previous phases The UI in this case is just calling the REST service, I could easily develop multiple concurrent UIs.